Glimmers in the Shadows: Perception and Reality in Global Coloured Gemstone Trading

 GemCloud’s CEO, Mariaveronica Favoroso, shared her perspective on the potential benefits of the platform for the coloured gemstone trade in an interview for this paper:

 “One of GemCloud’s most compelling features is its potential to empower small-scale traders.
 It can be used by traders in mining regions in Africa, Asia or South America to connect directly to buyers without the need for long chains of middle-men or international travel.
 GemCloud is an evolution of the traditional, interpersonal, trust-based model of gemstone trading, which had already started to shift in recent years.
 Pre-coronavirus, traders who could afford to travel sold outside their trust circle at gem shows in Tucson, Hong Kong, and elsewhere.
 GemCloud makes virtual gemstone trading available to all.
 Many traders are selling online already, but they’re doing it with pictures of stones sent on WhatsApp.
 With GemCloud they can trade in a standardised digital environment, which we believe is safer and more transparent.
-Traders are vetted and we check that they are up to speed with basic environmental, social and governance principles.
-We are also in the process of launching a traceability service, GemTrust, which works alongside the GemCloud platform and provides assurances that stones do not contribute to conflict financing.
+Traders are encouraged to join the Gemstones and Jewellery Community Platform, to enable them to get up to speed with basic environmental, social and governance good practices.
 A carefully curated marketplace like this is the only way to truly evolve from the close, personal, ‘handshake’ way of trading gemstones.”

 Which gemstones flow where?